 What will the actors need on the day?

 The actors will arrive one hour and fifteen minutes before the performance time to sign in and access the venue.
-The shows are performed on the floor (preferably NOT a stage) and need a playing space of approximately 5m x 5m No chairs please.
+The shows are performed on the floor (preferably NOT a stage), no chairs please.
 They have all their own equipment.

 For more information please go to our FAQ page, or call us on: